 While both paint thinner and mineral spirits are petroleum-based solvents, mineral spirits is the more refined of the two.
 This increases its effectiveness while reducing odor, volatile organic compounds (VOCs), and overall toxicity (which, with prolonged exposure, can cause eye and throat burning, coughing, headache, dizziness, and confusion; skin contact can lead to burns or irritation).

-Further refinement makes mineral spirits pricier than paint thinner—which typically costs around $12 per quart versus as little as $8 per quart of paint thinner.
-You’ll also find odor-free mineral spirits (about $15 per quart), the formula of choice for most do-it-yourselfers—it does have a slight smell, but nowhere near as strong as the regular variety.
+Further refinement makes mineral spirits pricier than paint thinner.
+Mineral spirits typically cost around $12 per quart versus as little as $8 per quart of paint thinner.
+You’ll also find odor-free mineral spirits at about $15 per quart (view example on Amazon).
+This is the formula of choice for most do-it-yourselfers—it does have a slight smell, but nowhere near as strong as the regular variety.
 Plus, because the further refinement of odor-free mineral spirits removes most of the VOCs, it’s less toxic, a huge plus.

 Turpentine is distilled from the sap of pine trees, and is an effective solvent, but has largely been replaced by mineral spirits due to its strongly lung-irritating fumes and its powerful odor.